Brownian limits, local limits and variance asymptotics for convex hulls in the ball: Exact distributional results for scaling limits

-The explicit fidis and the convergence to those of $\partial \Psi$ and $\partial \Phi$ can be used to obtain explicit formulae for second-order characteristics of the point process of extremal points.
-Details are postponed to the appendix.
+\begin{rema} Convergence of the fidis of the radius-vector function of the convex hull of $n$ uniform points in the disk has already been derived in Theorem 2.3 of \cite{hsing}.
+Still we feel that the results presented in this section are obtained in a more direct and explicit way.
+Moreover, they are characterized by the parabolic growth and hull processes, which provides an elementary representation of the asymptotic distribution.
+The explicit fidis and the convergence of these fidis to those of $\partial\Psi$ and $\partial\Phi$ can be used to obtain explicit formulae for second-order characteristics of the point process of extremal points. \end{rema}